War of the Worlds: The True Story: Cast

-Jamie Lynn Sease as Miss Elphinstone.

-W. Bernard Bauman as Henderson, The London Journalist.

 Production

 The then-82-year-old actor Floyd Reichman, playing Bertie Wells, was recruited from the Theatre Puget Sound website by producer Goforth.
 Goforth played the character "The Wife" in flashbacks.
 Jim Cissell provides narration.
 Seattle-area actors Jack Clay (professor emeritus of the UW School of Drama) and John Kaufmann complete the main cast.

 The film's budget was "less than" US$10 million.

 Principal photography filmed at the Hogland House, a bed and breakfast in Mukilteo, Washington.
 Post-production work included "incorporating footage from the original film, archival stills from the period of the story, World War I footage, historical maps, photographs and other footage that will give the film the look and feel of a true documentary" according to Goforth and Hines.
 Editing took a "reported 3 1/2 years".

 Release

 According to the production company's website, the film was scheduled for a July 2011 release, to be available only in theaters on select weekends.

 In 2011, the film was scheduled to tour 50 cities in the U.S. and Canada.
 Co-Producer Donovan Le stated that opening on weekends would be the most lucrative, with "no internet distribution whatsoever until the movie has played out its run."
 Hines stated he was inspired by Kevin Smith's Rockstar Tour for his film Red State.

-The film premiered in Seattle on June 14, 2012 to begin its 50-theatre tour of the United States.
+The film premiered in Seattle on June 14, 2012, to begin its 50-theatre tour of the United States.

 To qualify for nomination for the Oscars, from December 18–24, 2012, True Story played in Pasadena, California.